achtnullzwei/Doorman/docs/de/guide/support/support.md

 There are cases where the bus voltage is inusfficient and causing the reading to fail.\
 This can happen when other devices are drawing too much current.

-You can check the a+b Bus voltage when receiving commands using an oscillosope.
+You can check the a+b Bus voltage when receiving telegrams using an oscillosope.
 If the bus voltage constantly goes up and down there's an issue with the power draw of other bus participants.

 #### External Power supply issue